AmarShaik/Blog-react-main/Readme.md

 11. Recent notification highlight separating them from old notifications.
 12. Edit profile option to update social links, bio and username
 13. Also user can change login password from settings.
-14. Its mobile responsive with modern design + fade in animation on pages.
+14. Its mobile responsive with modern design + fade in animation on pages and much more.....
-And much more.....